nautechsystems/nautilus_trader/README.md

 NautilusTrader is currently following a bi-weekly release schedule.

 ## Community
-We maintain a [Discord](https://discord.gg/AUWVs3XaCS) server where active users of NautilusTrader can interact!
+We maintain a [Discord](https://discord.gg/AUWVs3XaCS) server where contributors and active users of NautilusTrader can interact!

 ## License